jxnl/blog/docs/writing/posts/advice.md

 Now, you also have to realize that this applies to everyone else too.
 Its everyone's first time being a person, including your parents.

+## Intermittent list of quotes

-## Uncommunicated Expectations is premeditated resentment
+> Uncommunicated Expectations is premeditated resentment

-That is all.
+> Anxiety is options with no priorities

+> Depression is no options

+> burn out is effort without results

+> There are three methods to gaining wisdom.
+The first is reflection, which is the highest.
+The second is limitation, which is the easiest.
+The third is experience, which is the bitterest.

+> What we love we mention often